 Health and Medicine

 Anthropologists often specialize in health-related research.
 Often times medical anthropologists are interested in cultural variation in lived experiences.
 Biomedical anthropologists might be interested in disease transmission dynamics from historical cases to predicting modern epidemics.
 Others might specialize in identifying the presence of disease, like syphilis or tuberculosis, in ancient bone materials.
 At Baylor, we have several faculty members with diverse interests in health.
 For example, a major project of Dr. Michael Muehlenbein involves surveying over 10,000 people to date in Malaysia, Japan, St. Kitts, Gibraltar and South Africa to understand travel health knowledge, attitudes, and practices in people traveling to interact with wild animals.
 There is often significant risk of zoonotic disease transmission from these animals, and our own diseases can threaten many endangered species, like Great Apes.
-Please visit Dr. Muehlenbein's personal research website for more detailed information.

 Other work by Dr. Alan Schultz focuses on culture change, market integration, chronic stress and health among two indigenous Amazonia groups in Beni Department, Bolivia.
 This includes the Tsimane', a group of roughly 16,000 forager-horticulturalists and the Mojeño, a more market-integrated group of 21,000 small landholders, farmers and ranchers.
 He is also part of a new project on health and environment in Belize, along with Drs.
 Sara Alexander and Julie Hoggarth, linking archaeological data on pre-historic populations and new data on living populations with environmental modeling to consider the health impacts of climate change over time.
+Additionally, Dr. Austin Reynolds is currently involved in several projects looking at how our own genetics impact our ability to fight off infectious diseases such as Tuberculosis, Malaria, and Zika virus.

 Anthropology is a science complementary to Public Health